 Satellite data indicates a dramatic decrease in Arctic sea ice over the last thirty years.
 This decline is encouraging an increase in maritime transportation and oil exploration activity.
 In May 2015, the US conditionally approved a multi-year plan for offshore oil exploration in the Arctic.
 This surge in activity, combined with harsh environmental conditions and a lack of infrastructure, increases the risk of an oil spill.
 An oil spill represents a significant ecologic and economic disaster for a sensitive Arctic environment.
-Our project aims to assist the United States Coast Guard in detecting and monitoring oil using remote sensing techniques.
+The aim of this project was to assist the United States Coast Guard in detecting and monitoring oil using remote sensing techniques.

 Abstract

 NASA DEVELOP partnered with the United States Coast Guard (USCG) Auxiliary University Program to develop a methodology to rapidly detect oil spills and natural seeps off the coast of Alaska.
 Due to the complexity of an Arctic spill, a combination of sensors, both passive and active, must be employed to successfully detect and map oil.
-This project utilized NASA Earth Observations from Aqua/Terra MODIS and European Space Agency Earth Observations from Sentinel-1 to demonstrate the ability to detect oil spills and natural oil seeps.
+This project utilized NASA Earth observations from Aqua and Terra MODIS and European Space Agency (ESA) Earth observations from Sentinel-1 to demonstrate the ability to detect oil spills and natural oil seeps.
 Using these two platforms, this project combined spectral and radar analysis to offer an all-source approach at detecting oil signatures.

 Community Concerns